Volunteering is a Work of Heart

 - Practice physical distancing during your shift and stay at least 6 feet from others.

-- Volunteers and Feed More staff are required to wear a face covering or mask when working in the same space together.
+- All unvaccinated volunteers, Feed More staff and visitors are required to wear a face covering or mask while on our campus.

 Feed More may ask you to leave the volunteer project if you show signs of illness.

 Before your volunteer shift, please take a few moments to perform this self-assessment, as recommended by the Virginia Department of Health:

 YES or NO, since your last day of volunteer work, or since your last visit to this facility, have you had any of the following:

 - A new fever (100.4°F or higher) or a sense of having a fever?

 - A new cough that you cannot attribute to another health condition?

 - New shortness of breath that you cannot attribute to another health condition?